 24. You are penalized or significantly drop in rankings.
 It goes without saying that if you suffer a massive drop of penalty while with an SEO company then it is likely that they have raised some red flags with Google and it is time to make a switch.
 Usually the problem falls into one of three areas – low quality/duplicate content, nefarious on-page SEO practices or artificial backlinks.

-In short, making sure that you spend a considerable amount of time and due diligence researching out the right SEO company using the right qualifiers is very important to the success of your online marketing efforts.
+In short, making sure that you spend a considerable amount of time and due diligence researching the right agency using the right qualifiers is very important to the success of your online marketing efforts.
 If you have any questions be sure to drop us a line.

 Good luck in your search!